ITCA TEC offers technical assistance for vaccine awareness and promotion efforts for Arizona, Nevada, and Utah member Tribes.

 How Messenger RNA (mRNA) COVID-19 Vaccines Work

 Understanding vaccines can be difficult and confusing.
 This flyer provides an easy way to understand how mRNA vaccines work.
+Click the link below the image to download the flyer as is.
 It can be printed to be posted in clinics or as a handout.
-The flier can also be used in media postings.
+The flyer can also be used in media postings.

 COVID-19 Vaccine Standing Orders